Megan Woods: In opposition: 2011–2017

-In government: 2017–present
+In government: 2017–2023

 Woods was elected as a Cabinet Minister by the Labour Party caucus following Labour's formation of a coalition government with New Zealand First and the Greens.
 As of 2017, Woods is the Minister of Energy and Resources.
 On 12 April, Woods announced that the Government would halt future gas and oil exploration but clarified that the existing 22 contracts would be allowed to continue.

 On 27 June 2019, in Prime Minister Jacinda Ardern's first major reshuffle of the coalition government, Woods was appointed Minister of Housing, replacing Phil Twyford.

 On 19 June 2020, Woods was given joint responsibility with Air Commodore Darryn Webb for overseeing isolation and quarantine facilities for travellers entering New Zealand, as part of the government's response to the COVID-19 pandemic.

-During the 2020 general election, Woods retained her seat of Wigram by a final margin of 14,770 votes.
+During the 2020 general election, Woods served as the Labour Party's campaign chairperson.
+She retained the seat of Wigram by a final margin of 14,770 votes.
 In early November 2020, she retained her ministerial portfolios of Housing, Energy and Resources, and Research, Science and Innovation, while picking up the position of Associate Minister of Finance.

 In late February 2021, Woods defended the Government's Progressive Home Ownership Scheme, which had cost NZ$17 million but only resettled 12 families in the last seven months.
-In response, National's housing spokesperson Nicola Willis described the program as a failure and contended that Woods was out of touch.
+In response, National's housing spokesperson Nicola Willis described the programme as a failure and contended that Woods was out of touch.

+On 19 October 2021, Woods announced a new bipartisan housing policy to address the housing crisis.
+Announced with Environment Minister David Parker and National Party leader Judith Collins, the Resource Management (Enabling Housing Supply and Other Matters) Amendment Bill would allow for 105,500 homes to be built in under a decade.
+The changes to planning rules would allow for more medium-density housing.

+On 16 November 2022, following figures released from the Ministry for the Environment based on the National Party's climate policies, Woods, as Labour climate change spokesperson, was sceptical of their plans.
+Woods accused National of “greenwashing” and "denying climate change", saying that “not content with wallowing in a fiscal Bermuda Triangle, they’re also falling down a carbon black hole”.
+Woods highlighted National's opposition to policies such as the clean car discount, public transport industries, and removing coal boilers as examples.
+Woods also called National Party leader Christopher Luxon's plan to use the ocean as a carbon sink as pseudoscience.
+National rejected the claims as a “beat-up” while highlighting their support for net zero 2050.